Data breach litigation — more useful High Court guidance

 The judgment also sits neatly alongside the decisions in Warren v DSG Retail EWHC 2168, in which the court dismissed a claim in MPI arising out of a cyberattack, and Rolfe v & Ors v Veale Wasbrough Vizards LLP EWHC 2809 in which a low-level claim was dismissed on de minimis principles.

-If you’d like to discuss the content of this article in detail, or if you’d like any further assistance relating to data claims and cyber, please contact Peter Wake directly or visit our technology and cyber page.
+If you’d like to discuss the content of this article in detail, or if you’d like any further assistance relating to data claims and cyber, please either contact Peter Wake directly or a member of our team of technology and cyber lawyers.